omriAR1/StoryTeller/README.md

 *James Bond, Jaws, Star Wars*

 ### Rags to riches
-Definition: The poor protagonist acquires power, wealth, and/or a mate, loses it all and gains it back, growing as a person as a result.
+The poor protagonist acquires power, wealth, and/or a mate, loses it all and gains it back, growing as a person as a result.

 #### Examples
 *Cinderella, Aladdin*